 The Club's golden British Grand Prix Trophy has been a figure of the annual event ever since the first post-war race was staged in 1948.

 Outstanding British technical achievement in the automotive industry.

 Outstanding contribution to the cause or technical excellence of safe and skilful motor cycling in Britain.

 A genuine contribution to motoring innovation that also exemplifies the spirit of adventure.

 One of the most respected historic race series in the world, for genuine sports-racers of the post-War era.

 The Motoring Book of the Year is awarded for an exceptional title with wide appeal and impeccable research with flawless writing.

-The Club's new accolades recognise excellence and outstanding contributions to the UK’s historic motoring and motorsport industries.
+The Historic Awards are a new set of annual accolades recognising excellence and outstanding contributions to the UK’s historic motoring industries.